Beloeil train disaster

-The Beloeil train disaster occurred on June 29, 1864, at the present-day town of Beloeil, Quebec.
+The Belœil train disaster occurred on June 29, 1864, at the present-day town of Belœil, Quebec.
 A passenger train fell through an open swing bridge into the Richelieu River after the crew failed to obey a stop signal.
 The widely accepted death toll is 99 people.

 The disaster remains the worst railway accident in Canadian history.

 Background

 During the 19th century, the Richelieu River served as an important waterway for trade between New York City and Montreal.
 Tourism also greatly developed in the area due to the steamboats that travelled up and down the river.
 The Belœil Bridge was built as a swing bridge so that the railway would not interrupt the shipping lanes.
-The bridge connects the present-day municipalities of Otterburn Park, on the river's east bank, with Beloeil, Quebec, on its west bank.
-Other nearby municipalities are Mont-St-Hilaire, on the east bank, and McMasterville, on the west bank.
+The bridge connects the present-day municipalities of Otterburn Park, on the river's east bank, with Belœil, on its west bank.
+Other nearby municipalities are Mont-Saint-Hilaire, on the east bank, and McMasterville, on the west bank.

 The British-owned Grand Trunk Railway company was founded in 1852 to carry passengers and freight in what is now Ontario and Quebec.
 By the early 1860s, the high cost of building the railway system and the failure to achieve expected levels of usage had put the company deeply in debt.
 Immigrant traffic from ships arriving at Quebec City and Lévis bound for Upper Canada and the U.S. midwest was an important source of revenue for the Grand Trunk.